Per-Morten/master_project/README.md

 [https://www.youtube.com/watch?v=gEE3nMjxk_Y](https://www.youtube.com/watch?v=gEE3nMjxk_Y)

 ## Libraries & Usage terms
 Various libraries and resources were used for this project.
-Those that still remain on the repo are listed below.
+Those that still remain in the repo are listed below.
+Obviously, Unity was used throughout the project (personal license)

 |Library        | Author | Terms                                                    | URL   |
 |---------------|--------|----------------------------------------------------------|-------|